$0 Kansas Adoption Quick-Start Checklist

 Children Waiting for Adoption

-At any given time, Kansas has several hundred children who are legally free — meaning parental rights have been terminated — and actively waiting for an adoptive family.
-These children are listed on the Adopt Kansas Kids photolisting.
+Kansas lists legally free children — meaning parental rights have been terminated — on the Adopt Kansas Kids photolisting.
 Most are school-age or older.
 Many are members of sibling groups or have documented emotional, behavioral, or developmental needs.

 Infants and toddlers represent a smaller share of waiting children because the state's reunification efforts are most intensive for young children and because private infant adoption moves on a different timeline through licensed agencies.